 Maggie is the Administrative Assistant for Mountain View Humane.
 Maggie earned her Bachelor’s degree in Animal and Poultry Sciences from Virginia Tech.
 Prior to this position, Maggie worked as a dog groomer.
 Maggie shares her home with Arya, a 4-year-old mutt that she adopted from Pulaski Animal Shelter and Kai, a long-haired dilute grey tabby.
 She has no idea how old Kai is because she appeared in the woods from behind her home.
 Maggie chose to work for Mountain View Humane because of her love for being able to help dogs and cats get neutered to avoid overpopulated shelters.

 Dayna is the Community Engagement Coordinator at Mountain View Humane.
 In this role, Dayna coordinates volunteers, fundraisers, and community events.
 Dayna holds a B.S. in Sustainable Biomaterials from Virginia Tech.
 She also works part time as an Animal Caretaker at the Humane Society of Montgomery County.
-Dayna shares her home with five rescue dogs; Basil, a 3 year old beagle/pit mix, Remi a 2 year old hound mix, and Willow a 4 year old lab mix from Montgomery County Animal Care and Adoption Center.
+Dayna shares her home with five rescue dogs; Basil, a 3 year old hound/pit mix, Remi a 3 year old hound mix, and Willow a 4 year old lab mix from Montgomery County Animal Care and Adoption Center.
 She also has two foster fails from Animal Welfare Foster Program; Sandy a 1 year old scruffy terrier and Sonny a 2 year old pit bull.
-In addition, she has a 3 year old cat named MJ from Montgomery County Animal Care and Adoption Center.
+In addition, she has a 3 year old cat named Mary Jane from Montgomery County Animal Care and Adoption Center and Kevin, a 1 year old barn cat she fell in love with after his surgery at Mountain View Humane.
 To learn more about Dayna, click here to visit her LinkedIn profile.

 Dr. Meghan Byrnes